Unveiling the Investment Potential of Grupo Aeroportuario del Su

 - Growth rank: 9/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability rank and a slightly lower GF Value rank, GuruFocus assigned Grupo Aeroportuario del Sureste SAB de CV the GF Score of 97 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and slightly lower ranks in GF value and momentum, GuruFocus assigned Grupo Aeroportuario del Sureste SAB de CV the GF Score of 97 out of 100, which signals the highest outperformance potential.

 Grupo Aeroportuario del Sureste SAB de CV operates airports in southeast Mexico.
-With a market cap of $5.38 billion and sales of $1.39 billion, the company has demonstrated a strong operating margin of 59.25%.
+With a market cap of $6.37 billion and sales of $1.39 billion, the company's operating margin stands at 59.25%.
 The company's segments include Cancun; Aerostar; Airplan; Merida; Villahermosa; Holding and Services and other.
 It generates maximum revenue from the Cancun segment.

 According to the Financial Strength rating, Grupo Aeroportuario del Sureste SAB de CV's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.